 “Working within and around the frameworks of practice-based research, I consider practice and theory to be intrinsically linked—a position I am still trying to untangle the implications of.
 In the meantime, I continue to be inspired by the intelligence, vulnerability, and unpredictability of the dancing body .

 At present my research is composed of three strands: the entanglement of people and material things; intersections between writing and dance; and improvisation in/as performance.
 At times these strands overlap and at times they diverge, and the research unfolds through studio exploration, workshops/open lab sessions, verbal dialogue, and critical/reflective writing.

 Originally from the UK, I started working professionally in 2010 and hold an MA with Distinction from London Contemporary Dance School and BA in Archaeology from Brown University.
-I have lived in Stockholm since 2015 working as a dancer/choreographer/writer/teacher/performer, negotiating my status as an independent artist exploring what artistic research is and can be outside of the academy through my association with Weld.
+I work as a dancer/choreographer/writer/teacher/performer, negotiating my status as an independent artist exploring what artistic research is and can be outside of the academy.
 In addition to performing and making dance both individually and collaboratively, I write reflectively and critically—both about my own practice and about the wider constellation of dance practices I encounter—and my writing has been published in a range of academic journals and independent/artist-led publications.”